 On a positive note, insects are rich in protein and other vital nutrients and are widely considered to be a valuable addition to the human diet.
+Also, this isn’t just exclusive to humans, some other species consume cockroaches on purpose!
 If you think about it that way, those cockroach fragments actually increase the nutritional value of your chocolate bar – hooray?

 Is it safe to eat chocolate with bits of roach in it?

-For the vast majority of people, eating a small percentage of cockroach in your chocolate won’t have any adverse effects on your health.
+For the vast majority of people, eating a small percentage of cockroaches in your chocolate won’t have any adverse effects on your health.

 For people with allergies, however, it could be a different story.
-Cockroach allergens have been known to cause asthma for 50 years, though this happens when tiny roach fragments are inhaled from the air over long periods of time (i.e. in heavily infested housing).
-In fact, there has been little research into the effects of actually consuming cockroaches, so is it feasible that someone could have a reaction just from eating chocolate?
+Cockroach allergens have been known to cause asthma for 50 years.
+Though this usually happens when tiny roach fragments are inhaled from the air over long periods of time (i.e. in a heavily roach-infested house).
+In fact, there has been little research into the effects of actually consuming cockroaches.
+So is it feasible that someone could have a reaction just from eating chocolate?

 Given that skin tests have been found to cause an allergic reaction in sufferers, it’s possible that people with severe allergies could react to eating cockroaches.
 However, it’s important to remember two things when it comes to your chocolate.

 - First, while there may be cockroaches in your candy bar, they are there in such tiny amounts that they’re highly unlikely to cause an allergic reaction.